Volume 1 has been rewritten! Click here for the updated version of this chapter!

 Tor nodded his head mechanically as Erin stomped out of the inn, her precious bag of coins tucked deep into her pockets.
 He raised the wet dustrag in his hands like a sword and attacked the dust.

 If the skeleton had any thoughts on the day, it was simply that it was a shame he wasn’t killing anything.
-He understood in a vague way that he would not acquire the [Innkeeper] class because it did not in fact own an inn, but the [Barmaid] class was, he felt, something of a misnomer.
+He understood in a vague way that he would not acquire the [Innkeeper] class because he did not in fact own an inn, but the [Barmaid] class was, he felt, something of a misnomer.

 At least he was Level 2.